Overv/Open.GL/content/framebuffers.md

 Texture images
 --------

 We'd like to be able to render a scene and then use the result in the color buffer in another rendering operation, so a texture is ideal in this case.
-Creating a texture for use as an image for the color buffer of the new framebuffer is as simple.
+Creating a texture for use as an image for the color buffer of the new framebuffer is as simple as creating any texture.

 	GLuint texColorBuffer;
 	glGenTextures( 1, &texColorBuffer );